 UPDATE: CRN Names Supplement Product Registry Administrator

-Back in April, The Council for Responsible Nutrition (CRN) announced their plans for a industry-wide (but voluntary) dietary supplement registry.
-Earlier this month, CRN officially named the third-party organization that will be responsible for developing and administering the extensive dietary supplement registry.
+Back in April, The Council for Responsible Nutrition (CRN)announced their plans for an industry-wide (but voluntary) dietary supplement registry.
+Earlier thismonth, CRN officially named the third-party organization that will be responsible for developing and administering the extensive dietary supplement registry.

 On July 5th, 2016 CRN announced that it will be partnering with UL – one of the world's foremost independent organizations specializing in safety and science.

 UL, CRN & the Dietary Supplement Product Registry

 April 2018 marked the 1st anniversary of the Supplement OWL (Online Wellness Library), the dietary supplement product registry.
 Launched by CRN and UL in April 2017, this self-regulatory enterprise is experiencing exponential progress and interest throughout the industry with already more than 10,000 supplement labels either visible or in process.
 With new labels being uploaded each month and several major retailers participating; the Supplement OWL is fast becoming the go-to resource for viewers looking to identify supplement products, their ingredients, and the companies who market them.

 To answer this question, let's look to a quote from CRN President & CEO Steve Mister:

 We spoke with a number of very capable companies for this important project, but UL best fit the bill because of its broad knowledge of the supplement industry, its technical prowess and its brand recognition for consumer safety.